(“Questions From Israel’s Exodus” series: post #9)

 - Plague #8: God brought incredible swarms of locusts down upon Egypt.
 The locusts filled the houses of the Egyptians, got in the peoples’ eyes, and ate all the remaining crops and vegetation of the land.
 Pharaoh called for Moses and Aaron and begged them to get God to take away the locusts.
 God did take away the locusts, but Pharaoh still didn’t release the Israelites.
 (Exodus 10:1-20)

 - Plague #9: God settled an eerie darkness upon Egypt.
 The darkness lasted for three days, and the Bible says it was so thick that it could actually be felt.
 The only light in the entire land could be found in the dwellings of the Israelites.
 Pharaoh’s offer to Moses this time was: “Your people and their families can go and serve the Lord, but you must leave behind your flocks and herds.”
 Moses’ answer was, “No, we must also take our flocks and herds in order to be able to offer up the sacrifices and have livestock when we get to the place where God is taking us.”
-Pharaoh’s response to that was to become furious and tell Moses that if he ever saw him again he would kill him.
+Pharaoh responded to that by becoming furious and telling Moses that if he ever saw him again he would kill him.
 To that Moses said, “You have spoken well.
 I will never see your face again.”
 (Exodus 10:21-29)

 - Plague #10: During one fateful night God struck dead all the firstborns in Egypt.
 The deaths even extended to the firstborns of the remaining livestock.
 The only firstborns who didn’t die were those of the Israelites and even they had to be safely protected behind homes upon which the shed blood of slain lambs was smeared over the doorframes.
 Pharaoh’s firstborn son died that night, and in the aftermath Pharaoh agreed to completely release the Israelites from their Egyptian bondage.
 (Exodus 11:1-10; 12:1-30)

 The takeaway for us from these ten plagues is that even though God won’t force you to do His will, He will certainly make your life miserable enough to make you agreeable to doing it.
-While the circumstances in Pharaoh’s life never did cause him to see the light and get saved, they did get him to finally relent and do what God wanted him to do.
-I guess that’s about as much obedience as God ever gets from a lost person, but He should, of course, get a whole lot more from us Christians.
+Even though Pharaoh never did see the light and get saved, the circumstances God created in his life did get him to finally relent and do what God wanted him to do.
+I guess that’s about as much obedience as God ever gets from a lost person.
+Of course, He should get a whole lot more from us Christians, right?
 And what happens when He doesn’t get it?
 Well, that’s when He has to send some bad things our way to get us to relent.
 It took no less than ten utter catastrophes to get Pharaoh to finally yield.
 I wonder, how many will it take for us?